Rabbid76/graphics-snippets/documentation/tangent_space.md

 ### Calculating the Tangent in a Geometry or Tesselation Shader

     vec3 vsPos[3]      = ....; // corner points of the triangle primitive in view space
-    vec2 texCoord[3]   = ....; // coresponding texture cooridnates to the corner points of the prmitive
+    vec2 texCoord[3]   = ....; // corresponding texture coordinates to the corner points of the primitive

     vec3  p_dA         = vsPos[1].xyz - vsPos[0].xyz;
     vec3  p_dB         = vsPos[2].xyz - vsPos[0].xyz;